orbcode/orbuculum/README.md

 Alternatively, if you're using parallel trace via the ice40 remove the lines marked <*- above and replace them with the following;

     enableSTM32F4TRACE                       <---- Switch on parallel trace on the STM32F4
     prepareTRACE 4                           <---- Set up the TPIU for 4 bit output (or 2 or 1)

-...be careful to set the trace width to be the same as what you've configured on the FPGA.
+...be careful to set the trace width to be the same as what you've configured on the FPGA (the .width parameter in toplevel.v).

 Building
 ========